kblicharski/kblicharski.github.io/_includes/about.md

 ## About Me
 <img class="profile-picture" src="{{ site.avatar_url }}">

 Hello, and welcome to my website!
+It's still under construction -- I have plans for a blog and a CSS re-design when I have free time, namely to make the website more responsive and unique than a cookie-cutter Jekyll theme.

-I'm a senior at the University of Iowa studying Computer Science & Engineering.
+Anyways, I'm currently a senior at the University of Iowa studying Computer Science & Engineering.

 After I graduate this May, I'm intent on pursuing a master's degree.
 That's why I'm seeking an internship rather than a full-time position for this summer.